 The Isle of Rum, a tiny rocky island which neighbours Eigg and the Isle of Skye, is just eight miles from end to end and home to around 40 people.
 Now Rum is attempting to increase its headcount by advertising for new people to come and live there.

 The Isle of Rum Community Trust is looking for residents to move into four new eco-homes, which are currently being built on the island.
-The two-bedroom houses, which are expected to be completed by June, are on the edge of Kinloch village, and have impressive views of Rum Cuillin mountain.
+The two-bedroom houses are on the edge of Kinloch village, and have impressive views of Rum Cuillin mountain.
 Plus, you’ll have these lovely guys for company...

 Young families and those with a trade or skill that could help boost the local economy will be considered favourably, but primarily the island is looking for ‘dynamic individuals or families who are keen to fit into the island way of life and help drive positive change for this young and growing community’.

 Sound like you?
-Totally done with London?
-The deadline for applications is April 6.
+Totally done with city life?
+The deadline for applications was pushed back thanks to lockdown and is now August 28.